jlooper/quicknoms-vuepress/docs/yum/recipes/pizza-bagels.md

 ---
 title: PIZZA BAGELS
 type: recipe
+path: pizza-bagels
 category: snacks
 imagepath: /images/pizza-bagels.jpg
 layout: RecipeLayout
 description: >-
     Pizza bagels are easy and filling.
 Make some now, freeze some for later in a zip-lock bag.
 In the video, we don’t use bagels but rather purchased pizza dough - either is fine!
 ingredients:
     - Plain bagels
     - Red sauce (pizza sauce or other marinara-type sauce as you prefer)
     - Shredded mozzarella cheese
     - Pepperoni (pre-cut is easiest to deal with)
     - Optional extras like some mushrooms or green pepper strips
 tools:
     - Toaster oven
     - Knife
 method: |-
     Cut the bagels in half and lay side by side

     Spread the red sauce onto the bagel halves, not using too much

     Sprinkle with shredded cheese

     Cover with pepperoni and other optional toppings

     Toast in toaster oven for 5 minutes or until cheese bubbles.
 ---